2024 Lost & Found Archival Research Fellows and Projects

 This project, which is a collaboration with a collective of scholars, organizers, and archivists, aims to document the history of socialist feminisms in the SEEK program at Queens College in the 1970s.
 Through oral history and archival work, we hope to shine light on a remarkable group of educators that included Andaiye, Joan Nestle, Margaret Prescod, and Wilmette Brown, with a focus on the relationship between their pedagogy and organizing.

-Since the 20th century in the United States, poets’ theaters have nurtured projects that are experimental and often hard to categorize, while, at the same time, canonical, hearkening back to the days of ancient dramas, when the poet and the playwright were the same person.
-While recent scholarship on poets’ theaters has much to say about the plays produced for these venues, Rosenberg’s research focuses on the interactions that preceded the actual texts and performances.
-To shift critical attention toward preceding encounters within the multi-media archives, Rosenberg’s project looks to the correspondences that facilitated poets’ theaters and their collaborative poetics in New York City between 1953 and 1996.
+Since the 20th century in the United States, poets’ theaters have culminated in projects that are experimental and often hard to categorize, while at the same time hearkening back to the days of ancient dramas, when the poet and the playwright were the same person.
+While scholarship on poets’ theaters has much to say about the plays produced for these venues, Rosenberg’s research focuses on the interactions that preceded the actual texts and performances.
+She focuses on the Eye and Ear Theater, a platform about which essentially no scholarship exists.

 Making Space for Edward Owens Within the New American Cinema Movement